In The Future, AI Could Detect Diseases By Analyzing Your Breath

 The 17 diseases that could be potentially detected by the Na-nose included cancer, Parkinson’s, and multiple sclerosis.
 It also included Crohn’s disease and kidney disease.
 The system also used AI, and identified certain chemical compounds that were associated with specific diseases.

-Reports showed that Na-nose was accurate about 9 out of 10 times during a trial run on 2,800 breath samples from 1,404 people from around the world.
+Reports showed that Na-nose was accurate about nine out of 10 times during a trial run on 2,800 breath samples from 1,404 people from around the world.

 Although the team was hoping to bring the Na-nose to market soon, there hasn’t been any updates on the project since a year ago.